amoghpoonakar/amoghpoonakar/README.md

 **Experimental Programming Language**

-A Python-inspired programming language exploring alternative syntax and expressive programming structures.
+A Python-inspired programming language exploring a Telugu Film Industry style syntax and expressive programming structures.

 Also includes a VS Code extension.